LansburyCH/eos-expression-aware-proxy/README.md

 `--init-expression-coeffs-fp PATH_TO_TXT --fix-expression-coeffs 1`

 ## Additional Output
+For `fit-model`, by specifying `--save-mode all`, it will generate many additional output (saved as .dat files).
+Below are descriptions for some of them:

+ - *.depthbuffer.dat - depth of each pixel
+ - *.coordsbuffer.dat - 3D position of each pixel
+ - *.texcoordsbuffer.dat - texture coordinate of each pixel
+ - *.remap_dst_to_src.dat - image coordinate of each texel
+ - *.affine_camera_matrix_with_z.dat - full transformation and projection matrix
+ - *.model_view_matrix.dat - transformation matrix
+ - *.src_normal.dat - normal of each pixel
+ - *.dst_normal.dat - normal of each texel
+ - *.face_normal.dat - normal of each face
+ - *.src_pixel_face.dat - face id of each pixel
+ - *.dst_pixel_face.dat - face id of each texel

+Matlab functions for read/write these .dat files are available in matlab/.

 ## Citation
 If using this code in your own work, please cite the following paper along with the publication associated with [eos](https://github.com/patrikhuber/eos).